thermoio/docs/web-servers/setting-up-lamp-stack-on-centos7.md

 # Setting Up LAMP Stack on CentOS 7

 ## But first...
 You need root access and the most current version of CentOS 7.
+See [Creating sudo users on CentOS](https://github.com/thermoio/docs/blob/master/getting-started/creating-sudo-users-on-centos) for more information.

 ## One: Getting started
 Follow these steps to make sure your system is up to date and to install and properly configure Apache: